single-spa/single-spa.js.org/docs/building-applications.md

 ## Timeouts

-By default, registered applications obey the global dieOnTimeout configuration, but can override that behavior for their specific application.
+By default, registered applications obey the [global timeout configuration](/docs/api#setbootstrapmaxtime), but can override that behavior for their specific application.
 This is done by exporting a `timeouts` object from the main entry point of the registered application.
 Example:

 <p className="filename">app-1.main-entry.js</p>